 Notion Plugin

-The Notion plugin uses Notion’s hosted MCP server so Slack users can search and fetch content from their own Notion account context.
+The Notion plugin uses Notion’s hosted MCP server so Slack users can search, fetch, create, update, and move content from their own Notion account context.

 Notion search is still title-biased.
 Requests work best when users search for the exact page or data source title they want to open.